Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Meat - Why don't animals drop meat?**
   - Without the Hunter perk, you struggle to hunt and harvest meat from your kills.

+- **Megaton Bomb - How do I defuse the megaton bomb?**
+  - The formula now depends on intelligence, science, repair, and explosives levels.
+The player must be a defusal skill level of 90, which is calculated by the defusal skill formula, `((Intelligence * Science) * .05) + Repair + Explosives`.

 - **Mod Order/Load Order - I accidentally messed up my mod order/load order.
 How do I fix it?**
   - A backup is pre-bundled with Uranium Fever.
 You can either restore from the backup or re-run the Uranium Fever Wabbajack Installer, which will revert the modlist and load order to default configuration.